Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 client.Identify(identifyObj, amplitude.EventOptions{UserID: "user-id"})
 ```

-#### Identify.Remove
+#### `Identify.Remove`

 This method removes a value or values to a user property, if it exists in the user property.
-Remove means remove the existing value(s) from the given list.
-If the item does not exist in the user property, it will be no operation.
+Remove means remove the existing value from the given list.
+If the item doesn't exist in the user property, it will be no operation.

 ```Go
 identifyObj := amplitude.Identify{}